 Patience is key when it comes to managing plants that have been shocked by frost.
 While you might want to trim away all that gross brown stuff immediately to cut back and find the living part of the plant, that's a bad idea.
-Pruning stimulates new growth, and if a plant starts producing new growth before the last danger of frost is past, that new growth is simply going to get frozen again.
+Pruning stimulates growth, and if a plant starts producing new growth before the last danger of frost is past, that tender new growth is simply going to get frozen again.
 Meanwhile, the plant will have dedicated substantial stored energy to producing that growth, making it less able to cope with the sudden freeze.

 Avoid fertilizing, for the same reason.